The Elders are assisted by a small team based in London.

 Lesley-Anne was born and brought up in Zimbabwe and attended university in Cape Town before post-graduate studies in London and Paris.
 She speaks Spanish, German, French and Portuguese.

-Finance and Services Manager
+Finance and Corporate Services Director

 Policy Team Coordinator